BreathOfTheDragon/HuTCH-Human-Teachable-Concept-Highlighter-for-Post-hoc-Visual-Explanations/README.md

 * **Input**: JSON files from `CommonNamesFilteredObservations/`
 * **Output**: Image files in `TrainImages_large/` and count summaries in `AllDatasetInfo/`

+NOTE: We don't run these scripts manually, instead we use the `ImageDownloadParallelScript.sh` script to create a python file for each of the bee or wasp groups so that we can run them all in parallel and save on downloading time.

 ---
 ### `8_SortDatasetInfo.py`
 * **Purpose**: A utility script to alphabetically sort the species and image counts in the info files.